vim-airline/vim-airline/README.md

     let g:airline#extensions#tabline#enabled = 1

+Separators can be configured independently for the tabline, so here is how you can define "straight" tabs:

+    let g:airline#extensions#tabline#left_sep = ' '
+    let g:airline#extensions#tabline#left_alt_sep = '|'

 ## Seamless integration

 vim-airline integrates with a variety of plugins out of the box.
 These extensions will be lazily loaded if and only if you have the other plugins installed (and of course you can turn them off).